Frequently Asked Questions: Chelmsford Tree Surgeons

 Can I receive a quotation over the phone?

 It is practically impossible to cost a tree work job over the phone.
 We have many things to take into consideration such as access for machinery and equipment required to do the work, assessment of the trees in question and ease of disposal of wood and arisings.
-For us to accurately advise you of the cost and extent of any required work, it is important that one of our qualified surveyors carries out a site inspection.
-This is a free and you are under no obligation to use us to carry out the work.
+For us to accurately advise you of the cost and extent of any required work, it is important that one of our qualified tree surgeons carries out a site inspection.
+This is free and you are under no obligation to use us to carry out the work.

 Do you provide free quotations?